micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ## Conclusion

-In this note we have learnt how to connect and configure NETCONF device.
+In this note we have learnt how to connect and configure NETCONF device in NSO.
-To connect NETCONF device, we have to configure it in NSO device data model.
+To connect NETCONF device, we have to configure it in the NSO `device` data model.
 No adaptation, filtering or bridging application is needed.
 This is advantage of NETCONF standard.

-We have used ConfD and ConfD example application (`intro/1-2-3-start-query-model`) as NETCONF device.
+We have used ConfD and ConfD example application (`intro/1-2-3-start-query-model`) as a NETCONF device.
 ConfD is NETCONF compliant and NSO is tested with ConfD.
-The steps described in this note can be used for with device, which is NETCONF compliant.
+The steps described in this note can be used with any device, which is NETCONF compliant.

 NOTE: We have shown how to make NETCONF NED with commandline command `ncs-make-package`.
 There are also tools that can be used for this, like [Pioneer](https://github.com/NSO-developer/pioneer) and